PBDBMakie — API Reference

 using PaleobiologyDB

-# tips.names — Vector{String} of leaf taxon names
+# leaves.names — Vector{String} of leaf taxon names

-# tips.x — x positions in data space
+# leaves.x — x positions in data space

-# tips.y — y positions in data space
+# leaves.y — y positions in data space

 source